amyxjhuang/face-detection-ios/README.md

 # Face Detection iOS
-A swift app that streams the front camera of your iOS device and draws a green rectangle around the detected faces
+A swift app that streams the front camera of your iOS device and draws a green rectangle around the detected faces.
+You can record video to your camera roll as well.

 <img src='https://github.com/user-attachments/assets/943a580e-72fc-42fd-99f7-2b95c2e31ffd' height='200' />